FTXUI 6.1.9

 Center an element horizontally and vertically.

-Element paragraphAlignJustify(std::string_view text)
+Element paragraphAlignJustify(std::string_view the_text)

 Return an element drawing the paragraph on multiple lines, aligned using a justified alignment....